servo/book/src/hacking/building-for-android.md

 ## x86 build

-To build a x86 version, follow the above instructions, but replace `--android` with `--target=i686-linux-android`.
+To build an x86 version, follow the above instructions, but replace `--android` with `--target=i686-linux-android`.
 The x86 emulator will need to support GLES v3 (use AVS from Android Studio v3+).

 ## WebVR support